SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     ![Image](../figures/gcp_terminal.png){ width="800"  }
     </figure>

-    Try out launching this and run some of the commands from the previous exercises.
+    Try launching this and run some of the commands from the previous exercises.

 8. Finally, we want to make sure that we do not forget to stop our VMs.
 VMs are charged by the minute, so even if you are not using them you are still paying for them.
 Therefore, you must remember to stop your VMs when you are not